 Dan Corry

-Dan became Chief Executive of NPC in 2011 following a variety of posts in public policy and economics.
+Dan is Chief Executive of NPC.
+This followed a variety of posts in public policy and economics.
 He was Head of the Number 10 Policy Unit and Senior Adviser to the Prime Minister on the Economy from 2007 to 2010.

 Dan has been Chair of the Council of Economic Advisers in the Treasury and has worked as a special adviser to the Secretary of State in the Education Department as well as at DTI and DCLG.
 He was a Director in the Economics segment of FTI Consulting.
-He ran the New Local Government Network think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004 and was Senior Economist at the IPPR in the 1990s.
+He ran the New Local Government Network (now New Local) think tank between 2002 and 2005, which was voted Think Tank of the Year in 2004, and was Senior Economist at the IPPR in the 1990s.

-He is a trustee of St Mungo’s, 19 Princelet Street and of the What Works Centre for Wellbeing, and a former member of the Research Committee of the ESRC and of the Greater Manchester Economic Advisory Panel.
+Dan is a trustee of homelessness charity St Mungo’s, 19 Princelet Street and of the What Works Centre for Wellbeing, and is a former member of the Research Committee of the ESRC and of the Greater Manchester Economic Advisory Panel.
+He is currently a member of the Policy Advisory Group of the Future Governance Forum.

 Why I work for NPC